mdanb/epigenetic_effects_on_mutational_landscape/README.md

 ```
 initdb -D sqldb
 ```
 We will change the configurations of the database to make it less restrictive so that our database can accept connections from other hosts (the jobs that will be running the model).
-To do this, edit the file `analysis/ML/sqldb/postgresql.conf` so that:
+(Keep in mind that our models were running on a secure server, you will need to make sure you adjust the security setting depending on how you run the model),  To do this, edit the file `analysis/ML/sqldb/postgresql.conf` so that:
 - listen_addresses = '*'
 - max_connections = 10000